VoiSmart/pjsip-android-builder/README.md

 | [G.729](https://github.com/gotev/pjsip-android-builder/tree/master/g729_patch)                |    X    |      X      |  X  |   X  |      X     |    X   |    X   |
 | [OpenSSL 1.0.2g](https://www.openssl.org/source/)       |    X    |      X      |  X  |   X  |      X     |    X   |        |
 | [OpenH264 1.0.0](https://github.com/cisco/openh264/releases/tag/v1.0.0)       |    X    |      X      |  X  |   X  |            |        |        |

-Using Android API 21 and GCC 4.8.
-If you want to extend build support, fork the project and then send me a pull request.

 OpenSSL and OpenH264 have problems with 64 bit archs, as you can see from the build compatibility matrix.
 Check [#2](https://github.com/gotev/pjsip-android-builder/issues/2) and [#8](https://github.com/gotev/pjsip-android-builder/issues/8) for further reference.
 64 bit builds are supported starting from Android API 21+, so if you compile using older Android APIs, you can do that only for: `armeabi`, `armeabi-v7a`, `x86` and `mips`.